ftCommunity/ftcommunity-TXT/docs/en/getting-started/installation.md

 [http://www.fischertechnik.de/ResourceImage.aspx?raid=10278]([http://www.fischertechnik.de/ResourceImage.aspx?raid=10278])

 3. Download the latest version of the ftcommunity-TXT-firmware here (at the very bottom of the page):
 [https://github.com/ftCommunity/ftcommunity-TXT/releases/latest](https://github.com/ftCommunity/ftcommunity-TXT/releases/latest).
-At the time of writing this was the file called "ftcommunity-txt-0.9.2.zip".
+At the time of writing this was "ftcommunity-txt-0.9.3.zip".
 Copy all three files contained therein to the microSD-card (which should be formatted with FAT32.
 If you don't know what that means and your card has 16GB or less: don't worry, you're set already)

 4. Insert the microSD in the TXT and power it up.
 After a short time the yellow loading indicator should show up as well as the text "community edition" at the bottom half of the screen.